noskla/WebNotepad/README.md

 # WebNotepad - A simple notepad for Firefox

+What's new in version 1.5.1:
+- Fixed issue when new tab with notepad didn't wanted to load

 What's new in version 1.5:
 - Font settings and switch theme functions are now working